SANDWICH: Towards an Offline, Differentiable, Fully-Trainable Wireless Neural Ray-Tracing Surrogate: Methodology

-In Eq.~(\ref{equ:BU}), $\textbf{a}'_j$ is the directional vector defined by $a'_j$, while $\textbf{1}_{ax}$ denotes a set of unit vectors along the 3D axes. $R_{SBS}$ aligns the expected return with wireless RT performance while addressing reachability and GO constraints.
-Such correspondence fitness is inspired by the adversarial clustering method described in \cite{paster2022you}.
-The holistic metric of SBS validity enables DT to operate without requiring per-action, online supervision, allowing wireless RT tasks unconstrained by simulators (in contrast to~\cite{orekondy2023winert, wang2024graph}), and empowers vectorization and GPU-training.
+$R_{\text{SBS}}$ aligns the expected return $\bm{R}_{tg}$ from DT with wireless RT precision while addressing geometry constraints.
+Such correspondence fitness is inspired by the adversarial clustering method described in~\cite{paster2022you}.
+The holistic metric of SBS augmentation samples enables DT to learn a sequential action space for SBS, decouple the requirement of collecting per-action reward from simulators (in contrast to~\cite{orekondy2023winert, wang2024graph}), and empowers vectorization and GPU-training.

-\xhdr{Fib Augmentation} DT shares a suboptimal generalization performance as per~\cite{kimdynamics, ma2023rethinking}, either promoted by OOD expected return or state space, especially in SBS testset including OOD Tx, Rx locations.
-To handle such challenge, We propose the following building blocks: \begin{inparaenum} \item We introduce a data augmentation scheme, $\mathbf{Fib}({r_k})$, leveraging the Fibonacci sphere to generate augmented SBS with non-trivial dynamic properties.
-This approach is inspired by~\citet{rogne2022raytracing}. \item Additionally, we incorporate state supervision into the backbone DT to enforce scene awareness during ray interactions.
-This is achieved through a loss function $\textsc{L}_{t}(r'_k, F)$ designed to hint DT on aware of interaction type alongside with ray generation, inspired by DADT.~\cite{kimdynamics}. \end{inparaenum}